skywinder/bumper_pusher/README.md

 ## Features & Benefits of this project

-- **Very easy to use**: just print `bumper_pusher` in your repo folder.
+- **Very easy to use**: just type `bumper_pusher` in your repo folder
-- Support version storage directly in `gemspec` file and in `version.rb`
+- Supports version storage directly in `gemspec` file and in `version.rb`
-- Check that you're bumping from `master`. (otherwise print warning with confirmation)
+- Checks that you're bumping from the `master` branch (otherwise prints a warning with confirmation)
-- Check that your `git status` is clean
+- Checks that your `git status` is clean
-- Ability to build test gem easily  `bumper_pusher -b`
+- Ability to easily test build your gem `bumper_pusher -b`
-- Ability to generate changelog for new version by [github_changelog_generator](https://github.com/skywinder/Github-Changelog-Generator)
+- Ability to generate changelog for the new version using [github_changelog_generator](https://github.com/skywinder/Github-Changelog-Generator)
-- Support both `gemspec` and `podspec` files
+- Supports both `gemspec` and `podspec` files

 ## Contributing